uktrade/platform-tools/dbt_platform_helper/COMMANDS.md

 [↩ Parent](#platform-helper)

-    For a given addon_name create a conduit connection to interact with postgres, opensearch or redis.
+    Opens a shell for a given addon_name create a conduit connection to interact with postgres, opensearch or redis.

 ## Usage